FANTASIES - A SHALLOW SISTER TAKE

 I am from the world of books.
 I am lucky as this is where my darkest needs are sated.
 I can live out a desire safely in my mind.
 I can even put it to paper; as I have done with my book Hero.

 Vampires have done a revival.
 Only the ones of today are not nearly as dark as the one I fell in lust with.
 Today's blood suckers no longer feast on young virgin women, but rats.
-They no longer take what they want at will.
-They have a conscience.
+They no longer take what they want at will; they now have a conscience.
 I mean how unsexy is that?
-Bram Stoker got it right.
-Our darkest desires should take us out of our comfort zones, even into orbit, where we gasp for air that is not forthcoming.
+Bram Stoker got it right - our darkest desires should take us out of our comfort zone, even into orbit where we gasp for air that is not forthcoming.
 Fantasies should terrify otherwise what's the point of one.

 Fantasies are safe places for our bodies to rest, but a dangerous world for our minds to inhabit.
-The cruelty of the original Dracula (please see concise historical write-up on Vlad the Impaler) is not particularly a genre of person we might jerk off to: but Count Dracula of Bram Stoker is another matter.
+The cruelty of Vampire folklore and the attribution of Dracula to Vlad the Impaler is not particularly a genre of person we might jerk off to: but Bram Stoker's Count Dracula is another matter.
+And if you care to delve into it you will find it is a gothic romance.

 What of the Sultans during the Ottoman's period?
 Images of gossamer clothing, sea breezes touching bodies and black eunuchs down on their knees.
 Harems and Sultans.
 Odalisques and slaves.
 Now, there’s another fantasy running wild; but again the reality is never so appetising, unless it’s in role-play of course.